witwit/strapi-plugin-sso-ext/README.md

 # Requirements

 - **strapi-plugin-sso**
-- Google Account or AWS Cognito UserPool or a OIDC provider
+- Google Account or AWS Cognito UserPool or a OIDC provider or Keycloak

 # Example Configuration